dongyx/hardv/README.md

 Installation
 ------------

-- Chose a version from
+- Choose a version from
 the [release page](https://github.com/dongyx/hardv/releases);
 The latest is always recommended unless otherwise noted in the release note.